neverfap-deluxe/nfd-api/content/content_articles/EDIT--SON--C--the-fallacy-of-willpower.md

 A large part of the reason why people buy it is because many people merely seek justification in life in order to feel a sense of hope and purpose.

-Which is to say that they don't particular care about the results of their actions.
+Which is to say that they don't particularly care about the results of their actions.
 They only care to address the guilt and shame that they're currently feeling.

 In fact, a lot of people end up confusing their emotions for actual progress, which is precisely how people get stuck in these cycles of guilt and shame related to their inability to succeed.